adrienkohlbecker/6502/mainboard_v2/README.md

 ## Notes from the build, future improvements

 - Since a 1x50 pin header connector is impossible to find, I had to take five 1x10 connectors and join them together.
 Their sides are a bit bigger than the pin spacing, though, so I had to trim them using sandpaper.
 It makes them look a bit iffy, and for the next board, I'll go with a 40+10 with space in between
--If I pull the `RST` pin high during power-up by tying it to 5 volts with a jumper on the expansion port, I generate a short through the DS1813.
-Indeed, it drives the `RST` pin low by tying it to ground directly through a MOSFET, without a current limiting resistor.
+- If I pull the `RST` pin high during power-up by tying it to 5 volts with a jumper on the expansion port, I generate a short through the DS1813.
+Indeed, it drives the `RST` pin low by tying it to ground directly, without a current limiting resistor.
 In my next board, I'll add a small current limiting resistor in series between the DS1813 and the other components
 - As mentioned above, the timing for the RAM is not theoretically met.
 In my next board, I'll use a fast GAL to implement the glue logic, which will solve the issue of propagation delays
 - The board is definitely missing some blinkenlights :-) I tried to keep it as compact as possible.
 Maybe I'll include at least a power LED?
 - I definitely should have left more space around the ZIF socket.
 It works as-is, but it is tight, and the handle rests against the CPU